Adultery has three victims: The person betrayed, the cheater, and bystanders.

 Most people will never say anything to you about your affair.
 However, their thoughts about you will always include the undeniable fact that you, so to speak, 'stabbed your partner in the back' and that you are not to be trusted.

-The way divorce negatively impacts upon a family cannot be overstated.
+The way divorce negatively impacts upon a family with children cannot be overstated.

 Divorce injures family members regardless of their age or position in the family.

 7. Cheating hurts many people

 Infidelity is not a victimless crime.

 Should you cheat, you and your partner are the obvious victims; the injured parties.